cloudify-community/blueprint-examples/simple-hello-world-example/catalog_readme.md

 This blueprint installs a web-server on the Cloudify Manager machine.
 It is supported on Linux and most *nix machines.

 ## Prerequisites

-- [Cloudify CLI](https://docs.cloudify.co/latest/install_maintain/installation/installing-cli/) installed on your computer.
-It is used to run commands on the Cloudify Manager.
 - The Cloudify Manager machine's firewall should allow HTTP connections on port 8000.